 Place the dough in a bowl to rise until doubled in size.
 At 80°F this took 4 hours.

-Once the dough is ready, put the water in a pot and bring to a boil.
-Once boiling, add in the baking soda.960 grams water, 15 grams baking soda
+Once the dough is ready, pour the water and baking soda in a pot and bring to a boil.
+960 grams water, 30 grams baking soda

 Punch down the dough and divide it into 3 sections.